Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 • surface stability around inner thigh, seat, and pocket edge zones

-• handfeel direction, whether slick, soft, or lightly brushed
+• handfeel direction, whether slick, soft, brushed, or cool-touch

 • black shade behavior under tension